Gross Navigational Error (GNE)

 [ICAO NAT Doc 007, ¶8.1.6] Obviously, there are several combinations of airborne sensors, receivers, computers with navigation data bases and displays which are capable of producing like accuracies, and which with inputs to automatic flight control systems provide track guidance.
 However, regardless of how sophisticated or mature a system is, it is still essential that stringent navigation and cross checking procedures are maintained if Gross Navigation Errors (GNEs) are to be avoided.
-A GNE within NAT Airspace is defined as a deviation from cleared track of 25 NM or more.
+A GNE within NAT Airspace is defined as a deviation from cleared track of 10 NM or more (note the change from ≥ 25 NM post implementation of the RLatSM trials).
 Some of these errors are detected by means of long range radars as aircraft leave oceanic airspace.
 Other such errors may also be identified through the scrutiny of routine position reports from aircraft.

 [ICAO NAT Doc 007, ¶15.3.1] The most common causes of GNEs, in approximate order of frequency, have been as follows:

 - having already inserted the filed flight plan route coordinates into the navigation computers, the crew have been recleared by ATC, or have asked for and obtained a reclearance, but have then omitted to reprogram the navigation system(s), amend the Master Document or update the plotting chart accordingly.